-Caitlyn Jenner ‘Shocked And Disappointed’ Over Kylie Jenner’s Pregnancy, Says Source
+Caitlyn Jenner ‘Disappointed’ Over Kylie Jenner’s Pregnancy, Says Source

 An insider for Hollywood Life claims that Caitlyn thinks her daughter is way too young to have a child of her own.
 While Caitlyn knows that money will not be an issue with Kylie, what with the makeup mogul’s mega-successful business venture keeping the coffers flowing, she’s still worried that motherhood would negatively impact her daughter’s life.

-That said, the insider notes that Caitlyn is still excited over the prospect of becoming a grandmother, and that she will always be there to support her daughter.
+That said, the insider notes that Caitlyn is still excited over the prospect of becoming a grandmother and that she will always be there to support her daughter.

 “Caitlyn was really shocked and disappointed to learn that Kylie is pregnant,” a source close to Caitlyn said.